scottaw66/astro-photoswipe/README.md

 ## License

-All photos and text are copyright Scott Willsey unless otherwise noted.
+All photos and text are copyright Scott Willsey and may not be used.

 Site code is licensed under the [MIT License](https://opensource.org/licenses/MIT).